deejaygraham/sketchnoting-for-developers/draft.md

 show your some techniques you can use in the rest of your sessions at DDD and I hope you'll be inspired to try using them in your personal and professional lives as well.

-Pattern on the stone - W Daniel Hillis

 <!-- Why now ? - will it get worse? -->

 # Mary

-In the late 90's I attended a c++ conference in Oxford which included a few sessions on agile, lean and XP.
+Back in 2007 I attended a c++ conference in Oxford which included a track focussed on agile and lean
+ - something the C++ community was just coming to realise was a thing.
 One talk was given by the fabulous Mary Poppendieck (picture) and it was a talk that changed my professional life.

 At the time, the company I worked for were adopting lean production techniques for their hardware manufacturing and assembly but those concepts didn't make it upstairs to the software department.
-Mary's keynote helped me understand what those concepts meant for software.
-I still have the notes but another person
+Mary's keynote helped me understand what lean concepts meant for software.
+I still have the notes but any other person reading them would not be able to tell you what they were about.
-couldn't tell you what they were about.
-It's only memory of the talk that tells me that she was talking about the Toyota Production System, what stop the line quality means for software and how we should emulate the mechnical looms of the Toyoda Weaving mills of the late 19th and early 20th century.
+It's only my memory that tells me that she was talking about the Toyota Production System, what "stop the line quality" means for software and how we should emulate the automated looms of the Toyoda Weaving mills of the late 19th and early 20th century.

-Many more times over the years I have attended important events and promised myself that this time, I'll take good, long form notes and definitely refer to them again, they will be so useful.
+Many more times over the years I have attended important events and promised myself that this time, I'll take good, long form notes and definitely use them, they will be useful.
 But there they sit, still in a drawer, curling at the edges, yellowing slightly, unused and unloved.

 #What?

 Someone who was equally frustrated with long form, hand written or typed notes was Mike Rohde, a UX and design specialist in the US.
-Mike has illustrated books for 37 signals (picture), and started identifying alternative note taking strategies in around 2006 and went on to literally write the book on sketchnotes in 2012.
+Mike has illustrated books for 37 signals (picture), and started identifying alternative note-taking strategies in around 2006 and went on to literally write the book on sketchnotes in 2012.

 In the book Mike defined sketchnotes like this: